Juniperistic/2D-Platformer/README.md

 # 2D-Platformer
 One of the projects I worked on for 2D Game Dev Class.
+We worked on this project for about 6 weeks (roughly half of the semester).
+It was created using Visual Studio 2022 Community Edition utilizing the coding language of C# as well as the Unity Game Engine to design the models and features of the game.
+We used Platformer Art Assets found at: https://www.kenney.nl/assets/platformer-art-deluxe for the creation of our levels.
+There were a number of versions of this game created in which changes were made in terms of fixes and the addition of characters, audio, and other features.